Smart utility management

 Asset Management Services conducts regular surveys to locate water leaks on campus and has implemented audit and flow test of all taps and fittings and the installation of water saving devices and efficient isolation points for ongoing plumbing works on campus.

 Hot water taps have been removed from toilet facilities on campus.
 Hot water at the University’s research centre on Fraser Island is provided entirely by solar hot water systems.

-USC's engineering area is conducting research into the way permeable pavements alter the movement and quality of surface water.
+The University's engineering area is conducting research into the way permeable pavements alter the movement and quality of surface water.

 The USC Cab Rank project will test permeable pavement and the ability to store captured water.

 The Street Tree project, conducted in partnership with University of South Australia and the Sunshine Coast Council, will test a method that allows trees to grow without damaging pavement.
 A test site has been established in one of the campus carparks.

 There is a stormwater management system of lakes, swales and settling ponds on campus to protect the Mooloolah River National Park's waterways from high nutrient levels and sediment run-off.